Javascript - Date

 console.log(date.toTimeString()); // with zone

-To Custom String such as SQL Timestamp String
+To Custom String with string format such as SQL Timestamp String

-Custom: There is already a lot of toString function but none of them give the ability to pass a string format.
+Custom: There is already a lot of toString functions but none of them give the ability to pass a string format.

 For example, the SQL timestamp string

-- the YYYY-MM-DD date level format (with pad function)
+- the YYYY-MM-DD date level format with parts extraction

 console.log(dateString);